Before we start, I want to thank everyone for helping our site reach #1 in Google Search.

 And found no downsides, even after long-term use.

-(It also explains why Modafinil, which was formulated to help narcoleptics stay awake during the day.
+(It also explains why Modafinil was formulated to help narcoleptics stay awake during the day.
 Became a darling of nose-to-the-grindstone Silicon Valley programmers.)

 Alertness Is Everything.